-Section 19 and paragraph 12A will apply if the following requirements are met:
+Section 19 and paragraph 12A will apply if all of the following requirements are met:

-- a debt owed by a person (the debtor) is reduced by an amount; - the amount of that debt was used, directly or indirectly, to fund certain specified expenditure (see below); and - the amount of the reduction of the debt exceeds the consideration given by that person (the debtor) for the reduction.
+- A debt owed by a person31 (the debtor) is reduced by an amount. - The amount of that debt was used, directly or indirectly, to fund certain specified expenditure (see below). - The amount of the reduction of the debt exceeds the consideration given by that person (the debtor) for the reduction.

-Section 19 will apply if the debt funded expenditure for which a deduction or an allowance was granted under the ${\rm Act},^{17}$ while paragraph 12A will apply if the debt funded expenditure $^{18}$ -
+Section 19 will apply if the debt funded expenditure for which a deduction or an allowance was granted under the Act,32 while paragraph 12A will apply if the debt funded expenditure $-^{33}$